Smart trading starts with technical analysis — that means you must know how to read stock chart patterns.

 You don’t need to learn them all — just those that work best for you.
 Once you do that, study charts until your eyes bleed.
 OK, not really.
 But I’d get super cozy with them.

 And you don’t have to go it alone.
-Join the SteadyTrade Team.
-I go live at least twice daily to answer questions and help members find their best trades.
+I go live daily to answer questions and help my students find their best trades.

-What are your favorite stock chart patterns to trade?
-Share your thoughts in the comments!
+What are your go-to chart patterns?
+Let me know in the comments!